Research

 Mira Debs, Diverse Families, Desirable Schools: Public Montessori in the Era of School Choice.
 Harvard Education Press, 2019.

-Co-editor, Handbook of Montessori Education, Bloomsbury, UK, forthcoming 2022.
+Co-editor, Handbook of Montessori Education, Bloomsbury, UK, 2023.